Red Shoes and the Seven Dwarfs: Plot

 In a secluded forest, Snow tries to give Merlin a hint about her real self but instead confesses her feelings for him, and they kiss.
 Merlin is shocked to see that the kiss did not undo his curse as he thought Snow was the prophetic beautiful woman.
 Suddenly Average and his bodyguards attack and Merlin fights them off.
 Average falls into a river, taking Merlin with him.
 Snow finally removes the shoes so she can use her strength to save Merlin, exposing herself as Snow White.
 She believes Merlin would not have helped her real self, so Merlin leaves, ashamed.
 She then puts her shoes back on in an attempt to reconcile with him, knowing Merlin likes her for her looks more than her real self.
 Merlin talks with his dwarf self and, realizing that Snow White likes him for himself, decides to help her.
 Suddenly, Regina appears disguised as Merlin and asks Snow to eat an apple to take off her shoes, but the real Merlin arrives and the exposed witch escapes with Snow.

 Regina, now aged and weak, tries to force Snow to eat the apple.
 When her stepdaughter refuses, she threatens to kill a captured Merlin.
 Snow tells Merlin to save her father and eats the apple, transforming her into a new apple tree.
 The Mirror explains that Snow will die when Regina picks the new shoes from the tree.
 Merlin fails to escape until the other dwarves, the bunny, and three wooden bear cubs save him and destroy the Mirror.
 Merlin sacrifices himself to save Snow by falling down the castle with Regina.
 With Regina dead, the wooden animals change back into humans, revealing the bunny to be King White.
 Snow, back to her real self, reunites with her father.
 Pino, Noki, and Kio take Merlin to Snow, and he admits his sincere romantic feelings before dying in her arms.
 Snow gives Merlin one last kiss, reviving him and restoring his human form for good.
-They happily accept each others' appearances and everyone rejoices, while Arthur does not recognize Snow was Red Shoes.
+They happily accept each other's appearances and everyone rejoices, while Arthur does not recognize Snow was Red Shoes.